Alaska Vacation - Alaska Travel Deals - Alaska TourSaver

 Q: What does 2-for-1 mean?

 A: 2-for-1 means one person pays for a tour, attraction or admission and the 2nd person goes for free....buy-one-get-one-free.
 For hotels you pay for the first night and the second consecutive night is free.
+2-for-1 is the same as but-one-get-one free.

 Q: Many of the coupons say "Space is limited and restrictions apply."
 How can I be sure that I can use my coupon?